case112/smart-greenhouse-web/README.md

 # [Web Application](http://staginggreenhouse.herokuapp.com/ "Heroku Link")  for displaying parameters of [Smart Greenhouse](https://github.com/case112/smart-greenhouse "Github Link")

-## Note that the site is currently under construction and might be unavailable at times
+## Note that the site is currently under construction and might be unavailable at times + there might be issues with the data

 ## About
 - a simple Django app deployed with Heroku